 - Access to University Property - to respect posted hours and limits on entry where such conditions exist.

-- Property to not destroy, tamper with, deface or vandalize, monopolize, unlawfully access, remove or possess property not your own, including but not limited to property of the University and personal property.
+- Property to not destroy, tamper with, deface or vandalize, monopolize, unlawfully access, remove, obtain through fraudulent means or possess property not your own, including but not limited to property of the University and personal property.

 - Disruption - to not interfere with the normal functioning of the University, nor to intimidate, interfere with, threaten or otherwise obstruct any activity organized by the University, including classes, or to hinder other members of the University community from being able to carry on their legitimate activities, including their ability to speak or associate with others.

 - Students have a responsibility to support an environment that enables students to be safe and free from harm.
 An example of this type of responsibility is the requirement to abide by the following: